SargeyWargey/Homoothya/Story/Drafts/Chapter_16.md

 But it would hold us all.
 That was something.

 People were already organizing the space.
-The back wall for the elders and youngest children, the warmest spot farthest from the wind.
+The back wall for the elders and youngest children, the warmest spot, farthest from the wind.
 The sides for families.
 The front, near the entrance, for the men who would keep watch.

 My mother found a spot for us along the right wall.
 She set down her burden basket and immediately started arranging our belongings, creating a small territory in the larger space.
 My grandmother settled nearby, her back against the stone, her breathing labored from the climb.